 While our goal is always to save your natural tooth, sometimes an extraction is the safest treatment for serious dental problems.
+Sometimes your teeth become too damaged to save or need to be removed to save the teeth around it.
 Extraction is the removal of the natural tooth, which can help eliminate pain, discomfort, and infection.
 The extracted tooth is then replaced by a bridge, dental implant, or denture.
 The experts at Lovett Dental Baytown provide compassionate and competent treatment every step of the way.

 Signs You Need a Tooth Extraction